 - 2.4 Carlisle has an attractive and varied landscape.
 The District includes two Areas of Outstanding Natural Beauty (AONB), (Solway Coast and the North Pennines) as well as five main rivers the Eden, Esk, Caldew, Petteril and Lyne, and many becks and burns.
-The North Pennines AONB is also a European geopark.
+The North Pennines AONB is also a European Geopark.
 The River Eden and its tributaries are of international importance for their biodiversity, being designated as both a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC).
-Carlisle has a range of other sites of European nature conservation importance including the Upper Solway Flats and Marshes Ramsar site and Special Protection Area (SPA), the Solway Firth (SAC), the Irthinghead Ramsar site and the North Pennine Moors Special Protection Area (SPA).
-These form part of a network of internationally important wildlife sites within the European Union known as Natura 2000, and is the largest network of protected areas in the world. - 2.5 In addition, the District is home to many rare and endangered species such as the red squirrel, great crested newt and otters, as well as habitats such as lowland raised bogs, blanket bogs and upland hay meadows. - 2.6 The landscape and wildlife in Carlisle and Eden underpin the economy of the area, through people's work and leisure activities, and their sense of local identity.
-Delivery of targeted biodiversity and landscape enhancements, therefore, has a significant contribution to make towards social inclusion and sustainable economic development, and logically forms an integral part of all aspects of the Community Strategy.
+Carlisle has a range of other sites of European nature conservation importance including the Upper Solway Flats and Marshes Ramsar site and Special Protection Area (SPA), the Solway Firth (SAC), the Irthinghead Ramsar site and the North Pennine Moors (SPA).
+These form part of a network of internationally important wildlife sites within the European Union known as Natura 2000. - 2.5 In addition, the District is home to many rare and endangered species such as the red squirrel, great crested newt and otters, as well as habitats such as lowland raised bogs, blanket bogs and upland hay meadows. - 2.6 The landscape and wildlife in Carlisle and surrounding districts underpins the economy of the area, through people's work and leisure activities, and their sense of local identity.
+Delivery of targeted biodiversity and landscape enhancements, therefore, has a significant contribution to make towards social inclusion and sustainable economic development, and logically forms an integral part of all aspects of the Sustainable Community Strategy (The Community Plan for Carlisle).